odeum/odeum-code/docs/Guidelines.md

-import Login from 'odeum-login' import ThemeProvider from 'odeum-theme' import Store from 'odeum-store' import Localiser from 'odeum-localise' import Telemetry from 'odeum-telemetry' import Dashboard from 'odeum-dashboard'
+import Login from 'odeum-login' import ThemeProvider from 'odeum-theme' import Store from 'odeum-store' import Route from 'odeum-router' import Localiser from 'odeum-localise' import Telemetry from 'odeum-telemetry' import Dashboard from 'odeum-dashboard' import Markdown from 'odeum-markdown'

 <App>
     {contents}